 [Annotation]

-• Newly recruited faculty must complete at least 15 hours of medical education training for new faculty within 1 year from recruitment.
+• Newly recruited faculty must complete at least 15 hours of medical education training for new faculty within 1 year from recruitment, notwithstanding, however, that in cases such as sick leave, maternity leave or leave of absence, the period within which the training must be completed may be extended by an equivalent amount of time.

+• [Temporary Annotation due to COVID-19] On-line training is also recognized.

 (K.5.2.4) The medical school includes the appraisal standards regarding faculty’s participation in academic societies or social service activities for public purposes in the faculty merit appraisal standards apart from student teaching or academic activities.

-(K.5.2.5) The medical school has policies to ensure that all faculty members gain sufficient knowledge of the total education program and supports faculty activities related therewith.
+(K.5.2.5) The medical school has policies to ensure that faculty members gain sufficient knowledge of the total education program and supports faculty activities related therewith.

 [Annotation]